Council tax discounts

 You're receiving pension credit

-If you or your partner are getting the 'guaranteed' part of pension credit, your household could be eligible for a full reduction on your council tax bill of up to 100%.
+If you or your partner are getting the 'guaranteed' part of pension credit, your household could be eligible for a full reduction on your Council Tax bill of up to 100%.

 If you get the 'savings' part of pension credit, then you might also be eligible for a reduction, though this won't be a full reduction – how much you'll get will depend on how much you have in savings.
 And if you live with any adults who aren't dependent on you, then the reduction might also be less.

-Reductions & discounts based on your property
+Council tax discounts based on your property

-Some people can get a discount or reduction off their council tax bill because of the property itself.
+Some people can get a discount or reduction off their Council Tax bill because of the property itself.
 If you are eligible for a discount, you'll need to apply to get it.

 Properties adapted for a disabled person – drop a band

-If your home has been adapted for a disabled person, and you can demonstrate this, you’ll drop a council tax band.
-Where your property is already in band A (the lowest council tax band) and you qualify for this discount, your council tax bill will be reduced by 17% instead.
+If your home has been adapted for a disabled person, and you can demonstrate this, you’ll drop a Council Tax band.
+Where your property is already in band A (the lowest Council Tax band) and you qualify for this discount, your Council Tax bill will be reduced by 17% instead.

 The types of adaptations could include: